-Students must log into every class, every school day.
-Students will need to spend approximately 60 minutes online/offline each day for each class, and additional time on homework.
-Attend Class Connect and small group interventions as required on Class Connect schedule

-Check and respond to Email

-Read announcements in each course

-Review the calendar, the schedule posted in announcements and the "course checklist" at the bottom of the course home screen to determine the lessons and assignments to be addressed

-Post questions in the Raise Your Hand area found in each unit (in each LMS classroom) or Email your teachers with questions

-Complete work for each course and submit assignments through the dropbox tool (unless they are computer scored) on or before the due date

-Respond to staff email, Email, and phone calls in a timely manner (24 hours)

-Before you log out of a course, make sure you have completed all of the work for the day.
+- Students should log into every class each school day to make the most of their learning experience.
+They will participate in up to 50 minutes of live Class Connect sessions for core classes and electives.
+Additionally, some students may have small group intervention sessions scheduled as part of their Class Connect timetable. - Check and respond to emails - Read announcements in each course - Review the calendar, the schedule posted in announcements and the "course checklist" at the bottom of the course home screen to determine the lessons and assignments to be addressed - Post questions in the Raise Your Hand area found in each unit (in each LMS classroom) or email your teachers with questions - Complete work for each course and submit assignments on or before the due date - Respond to staff email-Remember to email, and return phone calls in a timely manner (24-48 hours) - Before you log out of a course, make sure you have completed all of the work for the day.